karlhulme/jsonotron/readme.md

 The executeXYZValidator functions do not raise Errors because validation is expected to regularly fail.
 It's not an exception to the method contract.

 The Jsonotron library includes properties that are intended to document the types.
 Without this documentation the primitives are not considered to be completely defined.
 This only applies to enumTypes and schemaTypes.
 It doesn't apply to fieldBlockDefinitions because these are expected to be created from some higher level concept (such as docType or apiResourceType).

+The definitions are stored as YAML (rather than JSON) for two reasons:

+  1. Comments are supported in YAML with a `#` prefix.
+  2. Strings can be spread over multiple lines using `|-` prefix.

 ## Development